valnicky/Ulight/README.md

 ### Marketing

-We will need marketing guys to present the project to the whole community.
+we need markters or people that are interested in marketing to make the project in better positioning and present it to the whole community.

 ## Get Started
 ### Pull the Project